Privacy Policy

 Supabase stores your account information (email address) and your library data.
 All data is stored in a secure, access-controlled database.
 Supabase acts as our data processor and does not use your data for any purpose other than providing database services to BookHoard. → supabase.com/privacy

-BookHoard uses Anthropic's AI models to generate personalised reading recommendations and to power the "Find Similar Books" feature.
+BookHoard uses Anthropic's Claude model to power two features: personalised reading recommendations on the For You tab, and "Find Similar Books" from a book's detail page.
 For recommendations, we send anonymised library patterns — genre breakdown, rating distributions, and tag patterns.
 For "Find Similar Books", the title of the book you are viewing is sent.
 We never send personal notes, your email address, or any other personally identifiable information to Anthropic.
 Data sent to Anthropic is used only to generate your response and is not used to train AI models. → anthropic.com/privacy

 Google Places API — Bookstore Finder